What you need to know about getting tested and self-isolating in Scotland right now

 If the person with symptoms receives a negative test, and has not been told they are a close contact of someone who has tested positive, they and the rest of their household no longer need to self-isolate.

-This is to ensure you do not return to social mixing before the virus’ incubation period is over.
+This is to ensure you do not return to social mixing and risk unknowingly passing the virus on to others before its incubation period is over.

 For more information about financial and emotional support available to you during self-isolation, visit the Scottish Government’s support page here.